 How are you my friends?
 Long John here.
 It's been a while!

 (Even Steve Albini can't resist cats.
 And he pretty much hates everything.)

+So, I'm really busy.
+I got the job of my dreams: I'm working in a music recording studio!
 After all the stuff I did (http://www.destructoid.com/blogs/long+john/10-inches-of-long-john-274761.phtml) it sure feels good to find a way to work with what I love without going crazy.
 That's hard, you know?

 So, I'm also going to night school (night university kinda) and am learning a shitload of stuff about doing videos and music.
 It's really cool guys!
 I feel like Steve Albini.